arshg2343/text-to-movie/README.md

 While the current version is more streamlined, the original architecture showcases the potential for even more sophisticated recommendation systems using vector embeddings and multi-stage AI processing.

-## 🤝 Contributing

-This is a college project, but we welcome any suggestions or feedback!
-Feel free to:
-- Open issues
-- Submit pull requests
-- Share ideas for improvements

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## 🙏 Acknowledgments

-- Thanks to OpenRouter for providing API access
 - Shoutout to all our professors and mentors who guided us
 - Built with ❤️ for movie lovers everywhere